cadia-lvl/visindavaka22/README.md

       VITVERA  er tölvukerfi sem gerir okkur keift að tala við karakter í þrívíddarumhverfi á íslensku eða öðru tungumáli.
 Og karakterinn gefur okkur svar á talaðri íslensku eða öðru tungumáli.

+      Vitvera is a computer system that allows us to speak to a character in a 3D environment in Icelandic or another language.
+And the character gives us an answer in spoken Icelandic or another language.

 2. Webpage Projects (Talgervill + Microservices)